bifurcationkit/BifurcationKit.jl/docs/src/tutorialsODE.md

 \end{array}\right.$$

 The model is interesting because the branch of periodic solutions converges to an homoclinic orbit which is challenging to compute with our methods.
-We provide three different ways to compute this periodic orbits and highlight there pro / cons.
+We provide three different ways to compute this periodic orbits and highlight their pro / cons.

 It is easy to encode the ODE as follows